 When in doubt, ask your instructor which citation style to use for your paper or project.
-For help, link to research guides with information and resources on selected styles:
+Some of the most widely used citation styles include:

 Want to build your own database of references and research as you collect them?
-Check out the Mendeley Research Guide
+View the Mendeley research guide

-Whether you are an experienced academic writer or this is your first paper, Webster's Writing Center is here to help.
-Visit their Writing Support page to find help with all kinds of project, including "reports; résumés and cover letters; admission essays and personal statements; summaries, critical analyses, and literature reviews; research and term papers; theses and dissertations; and more."
-Writing Center coaches are available at all stages of the writing process: assignment discussion, brainstorming, outlining, thesis creation and development, argumentation, draft revision, and citation.
+Whether you are an experienced academic writer or this is your first paper, Webster University's Writing Center offers writing support for students.
+Find help with all kinds of research projects, including "reports; résumés and cover letters; admission essays and personal statements; summaries, critical analyses, and literature reviews; research and term papers; theses and dissertations; and more."
+Writing Center coaches are available at all stages of the writing process from brainstorming to draft revision and everything in-between.

 The advantage of using library databases is that the articles and reports are generally from well-recognized business publishers.
 However, many government agencies and industry associations employ experts and distribute valuable information on the Web.
 And, checking a company's website for their annual report (if a public company), their mission statement and their product marketing can help you to get a sense of their corporate culture.
 Before you use any information, but especially from the Internet, ask yourself "Is it C R A A P?"